beekeeb/FelixKeeb/README.md

 ![License](https://badgers.space/github/license/beekeeb/FelixKeeb)

 The FelixKeeb is an open source 5×12+4 (5×6+2 on each side) split ortholinear keyboard with hotswap sockets support released by [beekeeb](https://beekeeb.shop).
-It is based on Cipulot’s [helixhschoc](https://github.com/cipulot/helixhschoc) and MakodoKurachi’s [helix](https://github.com/MakotoKurauchi/helix).
+It is based on Cipulot’s [helixhschoc](https://github.com/cipulot/helixhschoc) and MakotoKurauchi’s [helix](https://github.com/MakotoKurauchi/helix).

 ## Quick Links